robotology/ycm-cmake-modules/help/index.rst

 A superbuild is in practice a collection of packages (sub-projects) that reside in remote repositories and are managed ad and built independently.
 The superbuild downloads and compile all individual sub-projects, since this is done using the appropriate SCM tool (GIT, SVN etc) the user gets working repositories in which it can develop (getting updates, making and committing changes).
+The superbuild automatically provide support for integration with CDash and Doxygen to perform automatic compilation, regression tests and generation of the documentation for each sub-project.

 .. figure:: /images/superbuild-concept.png
 		:width: 800px